 $3.99 for a 10.5-oz. bottle; available at select stores, including, Target and Whole Foods, nationwide.

 Niche brands definitely deliver

-In this test, we definitely noticed an overall trend once the coffee brands were revealed: smaller or more niche brands just did better.
+In this test, we definitely noticed an overall trend once the cold brew coffee brands were revealed: smaller or more niche brands just did better.
 Overall we found these coffees to be smoother, more robust and just the kind of coffee we wanted to wake up to.
 The big names just didn’t stack up—a few testers said that those cold brews tasted like office coffee left to get cold.
 Yikes!

 Nothing replaces fresh

 As much as we enjoyed some of these brands, we know that none of these pre-brewed coffees can replace a freshly made pot.
 In fact, one of our testers brought in some fresh made cold brew courtesy of Pilcrow Coffee, a coffee shop just a few blocks away from Taste of Home HQ.
 Unbeknownst to our other testers, we slipped this coffee into the running and every single tester ranked this freshly brewed coffee over the rest.
 Just a fun experiment that really highlights the importance of fresh (and local!) when you have the time to do it up right.
 And make sure you’re brewing right and avoid these coffee mistakes!